Students deserve a clean, healthy ride to school – and the transition must start with those most impacted.

 With an equitable transition to electric school buses, communities can see the benefits of zero-tailpipe-emissions electric school buses in real-time:

-• Student achievement: reducing students’ exposure to air pollution from diesel school buses can have positive and significant effects on student test scores – in some cases, on par with increased teacher experience levels.
+- Student achievement: reducing students’ exposure to air pollution from diesel-burning school buses can have positive and significant effects on student test scores – in some cases, on par with increased teacher experience levels.

-• Cost savings: our research suggests that compared to a new diesel-burning school bus, a new electric school bus can save an average of $6,000 every year on operational expenditures, depending on circumstances.
+- Cost savings: our research suggests that compared to a new diesel-burning school bus, a new electric school bus can save a school district around $100,000 in operational expenses in its lifetime, depending on circumstances.

 With historic levels of funding and financing now available for electric school buses – including the EPA’s groundbreaking $5 billion Clean School Bus Program as well as funding from states and utilities – communities across the country are already seeing the tangible benefits of electric school buses.